Skip to main content

 Rooms

-A Room represents a main section of the floor plan, such as Main Bathroom or Living Room.
+A Room represents a main section of the floor plan, such as Primary Bathroom or Living Room.

 Rooms act as the top-level containers that hold all related design information, including Spaces, Areas, and Locations.